OleMussmann/nps/DEVELOPMENT.md

     cargo release [LEVEL|VERSION] --execute --no-publish
     ```

-1. Create a pull request for the `development` branch into `main`.
-If all pre-checks succeed, conclude the pull request.
-A release draft will is created from [CHANGELOG.md](CHANGELOG.md).
+1. Create a pull request (PR) for the `development` branch into `main`.
+A release draft will be created from [CHANGELOG.md](CHANGELOG.md).

+1. If all pre-checks succeed, conclude the pull request by commenting
+    ```
+    /fast-forward
+    ```
+    in the PR conversation, see [below](#merge-onto-main) for an explanation.

 1. Review the release draft under "Releases" and publish the release.

-## Merge onto `main`
+### Merge onto `main`

-GitHub.com does not allow for fast-forward merges on the web UI.
-This means that the tags created on the `development` branch will not point to the main branch after merging.
+GitHub.com [does not allow for fast-forward merges on the web UI](https://ole-mn.medium.com/752f900f45e8).
+This means that the tags created on the `development` branch will not point to commits on the main branch after merging.
 To fix this we need to disable the default merging and create our own way.

-### Setup
+#### Setup
 1. Abuse "Setting -> General -> Pull Requests" and "Settings -> Rules -> Ruleset (main)" to create conflicting requirements for the `main` branch.
 This disables merging on the web UI.
 See: https://github.com/orgs/community/discussions/4618#discussioncomment-11652479

 1. Instead, use GitHub actions to fast-forward merge.
 See https://github.com/sequoia-pgp/fast-forward for details.

-### Usage
+#### Usage
-After all tests have passed, comment `/fast-forward` in the PR discussions.
+After all tests have passed, comment `/fast-forward` in the PR conversation.